dedmari/fintech-mlops/README.md

     $helm install trident trident-operator-21.01.0.tgz --namespace trident --create-namespace Creating a Trident backend:
   <br>
   You can now go ahead and create a backend that will be used by Trident to provision volumes.
 To do this, create a  `backend.json`  file that contains the necessary parameters.
-Sample configuration files for different backend types can be found in the  `sample-input`  directory of trident-installer.
+Sample configuration files for different backend types can be found in the  `sample-input`  directory of `trident-installer`.

 Visit the  [backend configuration guide](https://netapp-trident.readthedocs.io/en/stable-v21.01/kubernetes/operations/tasks/backends/index.html#backend-configuration)  for more details about how to craft the configuration file for your backend type.